Katrinstom/rsschool-cv/cv.md

 Tel.: +7 921 560 77 56    Email: ekaterinastom@gmail.ru
 ***
 ## About:
 >_Hello!
 My name is Ekaterina and I am a future front-end developer.
 Now I work in a completely different industry - I manage two dental clinics in St. Petersburg.
 I've been doing this for 10 years.
-And now I am ready to change the direction of my professional activity so now I am learning to code at RS-school all my free time._
+And now I am ready to change the direction of my professional activity so now I am learning to code at RS-school all my free time.
+I plan to apply all my manager skills such as focus on result, self-education, the ability to find solutions in non-standard situations, teamwork and time management.
+All of these will help me achieve my goal of becoming a developer.
+And I hope I can empower your team._

 ## Hard skills: